-- Immense growth Potential for Domestic and International Market. - Market is gradually shifting towards Branded Readymade Garment. - 3.
-Favorable FDI Policy encouraging investment in Indian retail. - 4.
-Large and diversified segment that provide wide array of products - Emerging Retail industry and Malls provide huge opportunities for the apparel, Handicraft and other segments of industry.

-6. Development of supply chain improving efficiency
+- Immense growth Potential for Domestic and International Market. - 2.
+Downward trend in cotton prices - 3.
+Fashion conscious youth population - Large and diversified segment that provide wide array of products - 5.
+Rising income levels and rapid urbanization - Emerging Retail industry and Malls provide huge opportunities for the apparel, Handicraft and other segments of industry. - 7.
+Development of supply chain improving efficiency